bigskysoftware/htmx/www/essays/hateoas.md

 </html>
 ```

-The response contains these possible follow-up links: navigate to a UI to enter a deposit, withdrawal, transfer, or to close request (to close the account).
+The response contains following possible follow-up actions: navigate to a UI to enter a deposit, withdrawal, transfer, or to close request (to close the account).

 Consider the situation at a later point, after the account has been overdrawn.
-There would then be a different set of available links, due to this
+Now, a different set of links are available due to this
-account status.
+account status change.

 ```http request
 HTTP/1.1 200 OK